Fleury Abbey: Foundation

+Medieval history

 The most famous of the Merovingian abbots was St. Mommolus, who effected the translation of the relics there of Benedict of Nursia.

 Pepin of Herstal, having considerably augmented the abbey, committed it to the direction of Saint Bain in 706.

 The monastery underwent a season of reform in its monastic life, about 930, along the lines first laid out at Cluny.
 The monastery enjoyed the patronage of the Carolingian dynasty for generations; it was also central to the political ambitions of the Robertian house descended from Robert I of France, several of whom had held the title Duke of the Franks.
 The monk of Fleury named Helgaud (died ca 1068), was chaplain to King Robert II and wrote a brief Epitoma vitae Roberti regis.
 Fleury had particular significance in lending legitimacy to its patrons.
 Although royal and ducal patronage had material advantages, there was also a price to be paid in terms of monastic autonomy when the ducal candidate conflicted with the choice of the monastic community.

 Theodulphus, bishop of Orléans established at Fleury a school for young noblemen recommended there by Charlemagne.
 By the mid-ninth century its library was one of the most comprehensive ever assembled in the West, and scholars such as Lupus of Ferrières (d.
 862) traveled there to consult its texts.
 Later under St. Abbo of Fleury (abbot 988-1004), head of the reformed abbey school, Fleury enjoyed a second golden age; it kept up close relations with abbeys in England.

+The Fleury Playbook, dating from c.1200, was long kept at the abbey and may have been composed there.

+Decline and revival

-Later, among the non-resident abbots in commendam were Cardinals Odet de Coligny and Antoine Sanguin in the reign of François I and Cardinal Richelieu.
+Later, among the non-resident abbots in commendam were Cardinals Odet de Coligny (brother of Admiral Coligny, the Huguenot leader) and Antoine Sanguin in the reign of François I and Cardinal Richelieu.
+The abbey was plundered by Protestant troops in the Wars of Religion, who melted down the reliquary of St Benedict.
+The community was revived in 1627, when it was taken over by monks of the reformed Congregation of St Maur.
+They rebuilt the church's central tower in 1661.